 All NEOs participate in the Halliburton Retirement and Savings Plan, which is the defined contribution benefit plan available to all eligible U.S. employees.
-The matching contribution amounts we contributed on behalf of each NEO are included in the Supplemental Table: All Other Compensation.
+The matching contribution amounts

 Elective Deferral Plan

 All NEOs may participate in the Halliburton Elective Deferral Plan, which was established to provide highly compensated employees with an opportunity to defer earned base salary and incentive compensation in order to help meet retirement and other future income needs.